siddhantk232/website/src/posts/postgres_triggers.md

 We want to run a procedure (also known as a function) after a row in the table `carts_books` is INSERTED or UPDATED.

-For this let's create two postgres triggers, one for UPDATE and other for INSERT.
+For this let's create two postgres triggers, one for UPDATE and the other for INSERT.

 ```sql
 CREATE TRIGGER update_cart_price